Hi! Thanks for reading my bio.

 Known as a strategic and creative problem solver, Moses helps companies and investment firms navigate the ever-changing media and digital landscapes while helping brands optimize their communications, editorial strategies and content operations to engage and grow their audiences and enhance revenue streams.

-As managing editor of DiversityInc, the leading source of news and information on diversity & inclusion management, Moses directed a team of writers, editors, designers, video producers and data analysts covering national and business news surrounding D&I and producing content for all print and digital products and events.
+As managing editor of DiversityInc, the leading source of news and information on diversity & inclusion management, Moses directed a team of writers, editors, designers, video producers and data analysts covering national and business news surrounding diversity, equity, and inclusion (DEI) and producing content for all print and digital products and events.
 Under his leadership, DiversityInc experienced the greatest digital traffic growth in its 19-year history.

 Moses was previously a writer and editor with Adweek and was selected to spearhead the launch of the first magazine to cover Hispanic advertising, marketing and media in the United States as founding managing editor of Adweek’s Marketing y Medios — a Jesse H. Neal Award finalist for best start-up magazine that year.